This post may contain affiliate links.* Click here to read our affiliate policy.

 Essential Bushcraft by Ray Mears

-Known for many acclaimed series including Tracks and Extreme Survival, Ray Mears is one of the most knowledgable woodsmen in the world.
+Known for many acclaimed series including Tracks and Extreme Survival, Ray Mears is one of the most knowledgeable woodsmen in the world.
 This portable book is the next best thing to having Ray with you in the woods.
 It includes full-color pictures and covers all the basics of bushcraft.

 Hawke’s Green Beret Survival Manual by Mykel Hawke